Flow diagram

 Pre-run stage

-2. Send a Telemetry with the current device's state with the override flag set to true
+2. Send a Telemetry message with the Device's current state and the override flag set to true.

-3. Pull latest configuration from the server Configuration - Initial device registration
+3. Pull the latest Configuration from the server (see Configuration — Initial registration sync).

 Telemetry loop